Changissnz/selfinterest/README.md

 those notions would sometimes skew towards the results that reinforce what is to be by what occurred.
 Any individual's self-interest has economical problems to solve, and the power of the "common cause" that is organized into shared objective by many human beings is a typical route for letting go of differences.
-This is practical, but its longevity is entirely about the practice of the stated common cause.
+This is practical, but its longevity is centered around the practice of the stated common cause.
 Objectives tend to be required to be short-termed rather than long-termed, since the results are in demand, time is critical, and the results have to mean something satisfying for those that are in need of the results.
 Common causes elevate the priority of labor and performance in